gpaux/Mediana/CustomFunctions.md

   </div>
 </center>

-## User-defined functions for Evaluation Model
+## User-defined functions for an evaluation model

 If the user wishes to apply a custom success criterion that is not included in the Mediana package, the guidelines presented below must be followed to create a valid custom function that implements this criterion.